I help health researchers write grant proposals that win.

-I’ve been working with health researchers to get grants for more than a decade.
-I’ve helped them win millions of dollars in grant funding, most of them in big funding competitions with success rates under 15%.
+I’ve been advising health researchers on grant writing for more than a decade.
+I’ve helped them win millions of dollars in grant funding, primarily in big funding competitions with success rates under 15%.
 I specialize in proposals to NIH and CIHR, both by working one-on-one as a consultant and editor, and as a grant writing instructor.

 I know the principles and strategies that make your proposal stand out to reviewers.